save brentwood park

 What is a Statutory Building Scheme?

-A Statutory Building Scheme ("SBS") is a type of restrictive covenant, or an agreement that is registered on title to properties within a subdivision imposing terms that limit what a homeowner can do with their property.
+A Statutory Building Scheme ("SBS") contains restrictive covenants, and is an agreement that is registered on title to properties within a subdivision imposing terms that limit what a homeowner can do with their property.
 SBS's can be very broad and include an array of restrictions.
 SBS's are common in master-planned communities and most developers register them against all properties within a subdivision with a view to control and maintain the character of a neighbourhood based on 'community interest' and to enhance the marketability of those properties.

 A SBS will remain on the title to a property forever unless it is discharged by court order.
 This means the restrictions that are contained in it could apply for generations and possibly restrict what you do with your property for years to come.